- Chase issues the Marriott Bonvoy Bold™ Credit Card (review), which is the no annual fee personal card

 Earning Points With The Bonvoy Brilliant Card

-The Bonvoy Brilliant Card has some bonus categories, though for the most part this isn’t a card you’re going to want to start using for your everyday spending.
+The Marriott Bonvoy Brilliant Card has some bonus categories, though for the most part this isn’t a card you’re going to want to start using for your everyday spending.
 There are much more generous card bonus categories out there.

 As a matter of fact, I have this card but don’t actually spend money on it, unless there’s a very specific promotion causing me to do so.
 Here’s how the bonus categories on the card work.